 Each submission must include the following materials:

-Brief list of candidate’s professional and/or personal achievements
+— A list of the candidate’s professional and/or personal achievements (up to 500 words).

-Visual examples of five built, single-family residential projects that clearly illustrate the candidate’s design philosophy, for which candidate was the lead or principal designer.
-At least one of the submitted projects must have been completed within the last five years (as of January 1, 2023).
-(Up to 10 images per project are allowed including floor plans; file size limit is 5 MB per image.
+— Visual examples of five built single-family residential projects that illustrate the candidate’s design philosophy, for which the candidate was the lead or principal designer.
+At least one of the submitted projects must have been completed within the last five years (as of January 1, 2024).
+(Up to 10 images per project are allowed, including floor plans; file size limit is 5 MB per image.
 “Before” images are encouraged when the project is a remodel or addition.)

-All submissions must remain anonymous; no mention of architect’s name or firm may appear in images, descriptions or supporting documents.
-Candidate’s name and personal information will not be visible to jurors during the review process.
+All submissions must remain anonymous; no mention of the architect’s name or firm may appear in images, descriptions, or supporting documents.
+The candidate’s name and personal information will not be visible to jurors during the review process.
 Failure to comply with this requirement may result in disqualification.

 Contact